vectorclass/testbench/README.md

 # Testbench files for Vector Class Library

-By Agner Fog, 2019-05-15
+By Agner Fog, 2022-07-14

-The testbench is a set of programs and scripts for testing the vector class library.
+This testbench is a set of programs and scripts for testing the vector class library.
 This is used during the development of VCL, but is not needed for programs that use VCL.

 The testbench includes the following files: